-Okay…that title may be a little harsh.
-Craft Show organizers are friendly people and probably never physically or electronically trash your application, they’re more likely to recycle or soft delete it, but they are people just like us and have their peeves.
-Below are 5 big no-no’s when it comes to applying to shows.
+Craft Show organizers are friendly people and would probably never physically or electronically trash your craft show application, they’re more likely to recycle or soft delete it.
+But they do have red flags they watch for, as well as some common mistakes that annoy them.

 If the application asks you to attach photos, don’t link to Facebook and tell them to search your photo albums there.
 If they ask for a Facebook link, don’t give them your page name (i.e. “Search ‘Jane’s Handmade Stuff’ on Facebook”) send the actual clickable link.
 If they ask you to send photos in jpg format, don’t send png’s…you get the idea.